koblas/skitoy/content/post/2017-01-02-opencv-and-juypter-docker.md

   - opencv

 ---

-# Using OpenCV and Jupyter with a Docker

 Working on getting some OCR work done in OpenCV and trying to wrap my head around how the library works and the functions it provides.
 Since I'm doing all of the work in Python realizes that while it's possible to